ansible-collections/ibm_zos_core/docs/source/migrationguide/migration-guide.rst

 Recommended testing approach
 --------------------------------------------------

-1. **Review changes**: Identify all modules used in your playbooks and review the breaking changes listed in this guide.
+1. **Review changes**: Identify all modules used in your playbooks and review the breaking changes listed in this section.

 2. **Update playbooks**: Modify your playbooks to use the new module option names and return values.